-Some recent lines of argument in social epistemology suggest that knowledge is social in a substantial way.
-The norms that govern knowledge acquisition, such lines of argument suggest, are essentially social.
-That is not the same as the view known as social constructivist theory of knowledge.
+Some recent views in social epistemology suggest that knowledge is social in a substantial way.
+The norms that govern knowledge acquisition, such views suggest, are essentially social.
+That claim is not the same as the one known as social constructivist theory of knowledge.
 Indeed, the two are in sharp contrast to each other.
 When it comes to scientific knowledge, for example, while the latter harshly refuses scientific objectivity, the former grounds scientific objectivity in a social way.
 Therefore, while the latter disvalues science as merely a form of opinion next to all other forms of opinion, the former assumes that scientific knowledge is different from and privileged over non-scientific opinions.